 Insurance companies are meant to act in good faith and provide fair judgement when they respond to claims filed by their policyholders.
-However, as companies that have a financial stake in preserving cash reserves, sometimes the insurance providers don’t act in good faith.
+However, insurance companies seek to make profit.
+And, as companies that have a financial stake in preserving cash reserves, sometimes the insurance providers act in bad faith, unfairly denying valid insurance claims.
 In fact, this deceptive behavior is illegal in the state of Texas.

 Victims count on insurance companies to help them in their harrowing time of loss.
-But insurance companies are businesses, and businesses must make a profit, which is the American way.
-But there is nothing American, nothing fair and nothing moral about an insurance company preying on claimants, who already have been victimized, because there is a conflict between profit and justice — and the insurer decided justice would lose.
+But, insurance companies are businesses, and businesses must make a profit, which is the American way.
+But, there is nothing American, nothing fair, and nothing moral about an insurance company who acts in bad faith, preying on claimants, who already have been victimized, because there is a conflict between profit and justice — and the insurer decided justice would lose.

-Bad faith insurance is when the insurance company does not treat the claimant fairly by, for example:
+Bad faith insurance is when the insurance company does not treat the client fairly by, acting in bad faith, for example:

 - Denying a valid claim

 - Unreasonably delaying claim payment

 - Insurance company’s adjuster, looking out for the company’s interest instead of the victim’s entitlement, undervaluing the adjustment

 - Offering to settle with the claimant for less than the claim is worth